iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 No, this is a free plugin that we offer at no charge.
 It does not mean you get a free account.

-= If I have the premium plugin, do I need the free plugin? =
+= If I have the premium plugin, do I need the Free plugin? =

 The premium plugin was deprecated back in 2014.
 All the major features were merged into the free plugin.
-If you are still using the (old) premium plugin please consider deleting it and installing the (new) free plugin from the WordPress plugin market.
+If you are still using the (old) premium plugin please consider to delete it and install the (new) free plugin from the WordPress plugin market.
 Notice that you will need to generate a new API key as the new API service does not supports the old one.

 = Do I still need Sucuri’s products if I have this plugin? =